harveycn123/Kindle-Mate-for-Mac-and-Windows/README.md

 ### Why KMate

-- **One home for your Kindle knowledge:** manage highlights, related notes, book notes, and vocabulary together instead of splitting them across separate tools.
+- **One home for your Kindle / WeRead / Apple Books knowledge:** manage highlights, related notes, book notes, and vocabulary together instead of splitting them across separate tools.
 - **Every major Kindle source:** import from Kindle devices, the Kindle app, Amazon Kindle Cloud, and KMate databases.
 - **Desktop depth, mobile continuity:** organize and enrich your library on Mac or Windows, then review notes and words on iPhone or iPad.
 - **Your data stays yours:** local-first storage, personal iCloud sync on supported Apple devices, and flexible exports with no forced third-party knowledge base.